 - Professional beekeepers: They have more than 150 hives, and supposedly they can keep beekeeping as their only economic activity.
 They can access subsidies linked to production.
 Also in this case, proceed with the steps indicated in this article.

-Every year, a large number of people start as a beekeeper.
-One of the most recurrent questions is what procedures should I carry out in beekeeping to start the activity
+Every year, many people start as a beekeeper.
+One of the most recurrent questions is what procedures should I carry out in beekeeping to start the activity.

 (This procedure may vary in each region or autonomous community of Spain)

 To legally practice beekeeping, you must meet at least one of the following requirements: